feltcute/ModdingDocsMGD/Doc/Manual/Locations/Additions.rst

 Check **_ForestAdditionExample.json** in *Json/Locations/* for an example.

-The overview will proceed to go over each key you would find in a regular Location .json, how their role changes, and if they're required in a addition.
+The overview will proceed to go over each :term:`key` you would find in a regular Location .json, how their role changes, and if they're required in a addition.

 .. note::

-  All other keys outside of the ones listed aren't used, and thus should not be included for tidiness.
+  All other :term:`keys` outside of the ones listed aren't used, and thus should not be included for tidiness.

 **name & exploreTitle**
 ------------------------